ducalex/retro-go/README.md

 # Description
-Retro-Go is a launcher and framework to run emulators on the ODROID-GO and compatible ESP32(-S2) devices.
+Retro-Go is a launcher and framework to run emulators on ESP32-based devices (officially supported are ODROID-GO and MRGC-G32).
+The included applications have been heavily optimized to reduce their cpu, memory, and flash needs without reducing compatibility (hopefully!).
-It comes with many emulators!

-### Supported systems:
+### Included emulators:
 - NES
 - Gameboy
 - Gameboy Color